 What are fairy Pokémon resistances?

-As well as being completely immune to dragon-type attacks, fairy Pokémon can resist bug, dark, and fighting Pokémon with ease.
+Fairy Pokémon are completely immune to dragon-type attacks but also resist bug, dark, and fighting type moves.
 So, if you think your opponent might specialize in any of these typings, it's a good idea to add a fairy type to your team to soak up some not-very-effective attacks.
+Or, failing that, a lot of psychic Pokémon can learn fairy type moves.

 Want to know where these four types fall short?
 Our dragon Pokémon weakness, dark Pokémon weakness, fighting Pokémon weakness, and bug Pokémon weakness guides hold the answers.